Dr John Hopton

 Qualitative methods with a special interest in oral history methods.

-Currently my teaching is primarily focused on mental health, although I also contribute to teaching on the sociology of health and illness and health promotion
+Currently my teaching is primarily focused on mental health but I also contribute to teaching on social policy, communication skills, systematic approaches to nursing care and health promotion.

 Prior to coming to the University of Manchester I had always been employed in the NHS.
 I worked at Prestwich Hospital in Greater Manchester from 1975 until 1981, qualifying as a Registered Mental Nurse (RMN) in 1979.
 I then went on to do post-registration training as a Registered General Nurse (RGN) with Bury School of Nursing, qualifying in 1983.
 From 1983 until 1991 Iworked at North Manchester General Hospital as a charge nurse on the mental health unit, a nurse teacher on the mental health nursing team and a staff development officer attached to the personnel department.
 I qualified as a Registered Clinical Nurse Teacher (RCNT) in 1986.
 In 1991 I moved to Bolton and Salford College of Midwifery and Nursing where I worked on a curriculum development project with clinical staff at Bolton General Hospital ’s mental health unit before joining the mental health nursing and sociology teaching groups on the pre-registration nurse education programme.
 During this time I attended Edge Hill College in Ormskirk and was awarded a University of Lancaster Master of Arts degree in Human Rights and Equal Opportunities in 1993.
 In 1993-1994 I successfully completed the Post Graduate Diploma in Health Professional Education at the University of Huddersfield which made me eligble to become a Registered Nurse Tutor (RNT) and in 1998 was awarded a PhD by the University of Lancaster .
 The PhD was completed at Edge Hill College and the title of the thesis was “A comparative analysis of the managerialisation of three public sector organisations”.